 Where the register must/may be kept

-Until 30 June 2016, the PSC register must be kept with the company's other registers (members, directors and secretaries, charges) at its registered office or at a single alternative inspection location (SAIL) that has been notified to Companies House.
+Until 30 June 2016, the PSC register had to be kept with the company's other registers (members, directors and secretaries, charges) at its registered office or at a single alternative inspection location (SAIL) that has been notified to Companies House.

-To perhaps make life easier, from 30 June 2016 a company will be able to opt out of holding its own PSC register at its registered office or SAIL, and have it held instead at the central register at Companies House.
-Basic information about the procedure for this is in chapter 6 in the Companies House full PSC guidance for companies (PSC guidance for companies, LLPs, and SEs, via tinyurl.com/jb8f8pv), and more information will become available prior to 30 June.
+To perhaps make life easier, from 30 June 2016 a company can opt out of holding its own PSC register at its registered office or SAIL, and have it held instead at the central register at Companies House.
+Information about the procedure for this is in chapter 6 in the Companies House full PSC guidance for companies (PSC guidance for companies, LLPs, and SEs, via tinyurl.com/jb8f8pv).

 Individuals with significant control (PSCs)